 By Helen Tarbet, US Forest Service

 A reminder to all wildflower viewers…..when stopping to take pictures or to take a hike, please do not block the road at any time nor double park.
-As you all know, this is a hazard and makes it impossible for an emergency vehicle to get through if their assistance were required.
+As you all know, this is a hazard and makes it impossible for emergency vehicles to get through if their assistance were required.